Boltz-2

 /inputsinside the container. - Prediction outputs and metadata should be written to

-/ref; Boltz-2 uses/ref/cachefor model data (enforced automatically). - The container entrypoint is
+- The container entrypoint is

 boltz predict, so the job arguments are passed directly to that CLI. - If your YAML does not include MSAs, set

-msa: emptyfor each protein chain, or Boltz-2 may fail expecting MSA input.
+msa: emptyfor each protein chain, or Boltz-2 may fail expecting MSA input. - To use a precomputed MSA, include the alignment file under

-Example 1 — basic MSA-backed run
+Example 1 — basic run

 /inputs